sansneo/prime/README.md

 * Performance (`performance-xorg-prime.iso`), exactly like safe, but with unsecure kernel boot options for a performance increase up to 20%!

 > [!CAUTION]
-> Using performance will let your system vulnerable to Meltdown and a lot more, but unless there's someone else on your system that's doing binary exploitation or process hacking, you are probably good.
+> Using performance your system will be vulnerable to Meltdown and a lot more, but unless there's someone else on your computer doing binary exploitation or process hacking, you are probably good.

 Let's get into it!